lifeline4603/chat-spammer-gmod/README.md

 - ~~ooc integration for secret~~
 - advert integration for oink and secret
 - ~~secret spam~~
-- fix chat-spammer-secret.lua (do to rework of secret.create.button)
+- fix chat-spammer-secret.lua (broken do to rework of secret.create_button)